DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 "So we keep practicing," Jason said.

 "You keep practicing.
-And you remember that with this training comes responsibility.
-Every skill you develop can be used for protection or harm.
+And you remember: Every skill you develop can be used for protection or harm.
 Every choice has weight."

 She looked at each of them seriously.
 "In two days, Reeves will act.
 Either we've convinced Malvek you're worth negotiating with, or he'll move to containment.
 What you do between now and then determines which path we take."

 "Then we make those two days count," Lina said.

 "Exactly," Elyra agreed.
 "Rest tonight.
-Tomorrow we work on demonstration protocols.
+Tomorrow we work on demonstration.
 You need to show competence without showing threat.
 Capability without aggression.
 It's a narrow line to walk."

 "We'll walk it," Jason said.